enPlace/react-inline-editable-cv/README.md

 # React Inline-Editable CV Generator

-I made this CV generator to practice using states, and to practice returning differing components depending on variables that the user can ineteract with.
+I made this CV generator to practice using states, and to practice returning differing components depending on variables that with which the user can interact.

 <h3 align="left">Languages and Tools:</h3>